Institutions of society examples. Social institution: concept, types, functions

 4) integrative - cohesion, interconnection and mutual responsibility of group members under the influence of institutional norms, rules, sanctions and a system of roles;

-5) communicative - dissemination of information within the institution and to the external environment, maintaining relationships with other institutions;
+5) communicative – dissemination of information within the institute and to the external environment, maintaining relationships with other institutions;

 6) automation – the desire for independence.

-The functions performed by the institution can be explicit or latent.
+The functions performed by an institution can be explicit or latent.

-The existence of the latent functions of the institution allows us to talk about its ability to bring more benefits to society than originally stated.
+The existence of latent functions of an institution allows us to talk about its ability to bring greater benefits to society than initially stated.
 Social institutions perform functions in society social management and social control.

-Social institutions govern the behavior of community members through a system of sanctions and rewards.
+Social institutions guide the behavior of community members through a system of sanctions and rewards.

 The formation of a system of sanctions is the main condition for institutionalization.
-Sanctions provide punishment for inaccurate, negligent and incorrect performance of official duties.
+Sanctions provide for punishment for inaccurate, careless and incorrect performance of official duties.

-Positive sanctions (gratitude, material incentives, creation of favorable conditions) are aimed at encouraging and stimulating correct and proactive behavior.
+Positive sanctions (gratitude, material rewards, creation of favorable conditions) are aimed at encouraging and stimulating correct and proactive behavior.

-The social institution thus determines the orientation of social activity and social relations through a mutually agreed upon system of expediently oriented standards of conduct.
-Their emergence and grouping into a system depend on the content of the tasks solved by the social institution.
+The social institution thus determines the orientation of social activity and social relations through a mutually agreed upon system of expediently oriented standards of behavior.
+Their emergence and grouping into a system depend on the content of the tasks being solved by the social institution.

-Each such institution is characterized by the presence of an activity goal, specific functions that ensure its achievement, a set of social positions and roles, as well as a system of sanctions that ensure the promotion of desired and the suppression of deviant behavior.
+Each such institution is characterized by the presence of an activity goal, specific functions that ensure its achievement, a set of social positions and roles, as well as a system of sanctions that ensure the encouragement of desired behavior and the suppression of deviant behavior.

-Social institutions always perform socially significant functions and ensure the achievement of relatively stable social ties and relations within the framework of social organization society.
+Social institutions always perform socially significant functions and ensure the achievement of relatively stable social connections and relationships within social organization society.

 Social needs unsatisfied by the institution give rise to new forces and normatively unregulated activities.
-In practice, it is possible to implement the following ways out of this situation:
+In practice, the following ways out of this situation can be implemented:

 1) reorientation of old social institutions;